 Once we have this information to hand, we can run an accurate energy price comparison to see how much our energy costs will be.
 Any Ofgem-accredited price comparison website will take your gas consumption and electricity consumption and calculate that using the unit rates of your existing energy tariff and compare it against all other energy tariffs available to you to then generate a view of your potential energy savings.
 If you've never switched, brace yourself as these can be significant savings!

 Our energy usage is messaged in Kilowatt Hours (Kwhs).
 If you're looking for this information to save money and switch your gas and electricity supplier to find a cheaper energy deal, then it is strongly advised that you use an "annual usage" figure which will be printed on your latest energy bill.
 The reason for this is that our energy usage varies throughout the year i.e. longer days and warmer weather in the summer mean we don't use as much electricity through our lights or gas through our heating systems.

 Let's take a closer look in to the detail as to exactly what the average energy usage looks like based on a low, medium and high user.
-This banding simply applies to the type of energy user you might be which can vary depending on people living in an apartment (low user), semi-detached house (medium user) or detached house (high user).
+This banding simply applies to the type of energy user you might be which can vary depending on the type of property you live in, for example, a bungalow or flat (low user), semi-detached house (medium user) or detached house (high user).
 But again, this isn't an exact science and can very much depend on the energy habits of that UK household.

 The best way to determine this is to find a copy of your latest energy bill(s) and look for information mentioning your "Estimated Annual Usage".
 If you are with different energy suppliers for your gas and electricity, then you will need to find a copy of both bills.
 If you are a dual fuel energy customer i.e. you are with one supplier for both your gas and electricity, then this will be broken down for each fuel on your latest energy bill.